PRIVACY NOTICE issued by Acc-Unique Solutions Ltd

 The Data Protection Act 2018 (“DPA 2018”) and the General Data Protection Regulation (“GDPR”) impose certain legal obligations in connection with the processing of personal data.

 Acc-Unique Solutions Ltd is a data controller within the meaning of the GDPR and we process personal data.
-The firm’s contact details are as follows: Fiona Wilson (the Data Protection Officer, Acc-Unique Solutions Ltd, Trigate Business Centre, 210-222 Hagley Road West, Birmingham, B68 0NP
+The firm’s contact details are as follows: Fiona Wilson (the Data Protection Officer), Acc-Unique Solutions Ltd, Ground Floor, 17 High Street, Harborne, Birmingham, B17 9NT.

 We may amend this privacy notice from time to time.
 If we do so, we will supply you with and/or otherwise make available to you a copy of the amended privacy notice.